Sachawski/sachawski/README.md

 I mainly work on:
 - Responsive, accessible user interfaces
 - Clean and well-documented REST APIs
-- Fullstack TypeScript applications with strong architecture
+- Fullstack applications with strong architecture
-- Internal tools that improve developer workflows

 ## 🚀 What I'm Looking For